majeinfo/chaingun/README.md

 	--script sets the name of the script file and is mandatory --verbose is optional
-	--no-log disables the 'log actions' (see below for the actions)
+	--no-log disables the 'log actions' (see below for the actions) --trace generates a trace file named traced.out that can be used by 'go tool trace' command

 b) run a Player in daemon mode :